🪵 bbmd

 );

-import b from "bbmd"
+import * as b from "bbmd"

 const userName = "John"